SAMIR897/JavaScript-Program/readme.md

 - Question XX : Write a javascript program to find palindrome numbers.
  -Question XX : Map, Filter and Reduce ed.
 - Question 41 : JavaScript Program for QuickSort.
+- Question 42 : convert celcius to farenhite.
 - More Questions to be added soon!